OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 api_type:
 - schema
 ms.assetid: 8d465a77-6c1b-453a-8375-ecf80d2f1bdc
-title: 'How to: Apply a style to a paragraph in a word processing document (Open XML SDK)' ms.suite: office ms.technology: open-xml ms.author: o365devx
+title: 'How to: Apply a style to a paragraph in a word processing document' ms.suite: office ms.technology: open-xml ms.author: o365devx